Farhan358/practice_html_css_js/README.md

 Following the 50 projects in 50 days "https://www.udemy.com/course/50-projects-50-days/" by Brad Traversy and Florin Pop to practice basic html, css and javascript.
-In this course instructors shows how to create 50 basic mini project